txoof/epd_display/README.md

     - See the list of [supported screens](#supportedScreens) for more information
 3. Start PaperPi: `$ sudo systemctl restart paperpi`
     - PaperPi will now start and restart at boot as a systemd service
+    - PaperPi may fail to display the splash screen after boot -- see the [Known Issues](#knownIssues) section for more details

 ## Building PaperPi